-Please disregard any typos or foolish grammatical errors - letter perfect for reading is not my goal for Sunday morning.
+Please disregard any typos or foolish grammatical errors - a letter perfect for reading is not my goal for Sunday morning.

 Not Seeing is Believing.